B204L/AAG/README.md

 Sensor stamps are connected over UART to a microcontroller of your choice (Teensy LC in my case) where incoming data is sent as a string and assigned to variables, then output through the serial monitor and attached oled display.
 Not an elegant solution but it hasn't crashed from heap fragmentation so far.

-Strings can be received from the serial monitor, received strings will need to be between start and end markers like so: <<STRING>>
+Strings can be received from the serial monitor, received strings will need to be between start and end markers like so: /<STRING/>

 To send a command to an individual sensor it will first need to be selected by sending <<PH>> <<EC>> or <<ORP>> through the serial monitor.
 Once selected it can receive UART commands, see Atlas-Scientific documentation for specific commands in regards to each particular stamp.